biswaroopmukherjee/phys-ml-mit/publications.md

 ---
-title: Researchers in Physics + ML
+title: Publications
 feature_image: "../assets/bg1.jpg"
 excerpt: "A demo of Markdown and HTML includes"
 ---

-## Soon to come
+Soon to come